BB1464/Data-Analysis-using-R/README.md

 -   Data wrangling

--   Design of Experiment (CRD, RCBD, Latin Square Design, Split Plot Design and Alpha Latice Design).
+- Design of Experiment (CRD, RCBD, Split Plot Design).

-- Analysis of Variance (CRD,RCBD, Split Plot e.t.c.)
+- Analysis of Variance (CRD,RCBD, Split Plot)

 - Correlation

 - Data Visualization

 The African fellows do not need to have any previous knowledge in R before attending the training.

 ## Schedule

-### Dorman Hall, Lecture Room, Mississippi State University, 2024
+### Rice Hall, Conference Room, Mississippi State University, 2024

 by **Oluwafemi Oyedele**